Explicit rates of approximation in the CLT for quadratic forms: Results

-Theorem \ref{T1.3} and Corollary \ref{T1.5c} yield Theorems \ref{T1.1} and \ref{T1.1a}, using that $E_0(x)\equiv0$, $\E\|\mathbb C^{-1/2}\,X\|^4\le\b/\s_d^4$, and $\Pi_2^{\diamond}+\L_4^{\diamond}\leq \Pi_3^{\diamond}+\L_4^{\diamond}\leq \b/(\s^4 \4 N)$.
+Theorem \ref{T13} and Corollary \ref{T15c} yield Theorems \ref {T11} and \ref{T11a}, using that $E_0(x)\equiv0$, $\E\|\mathbb C^{-1/2} X\|^4\le\b/\s _d^4$, and $\Pi_2^{\diamond}+\L_4^{\diamond}\leq\Pi_3^{\diamond}+\L _4^{\diamond }\leq \b/(\s^4 N)$.

-Comparing Theorem \ref{T1.5} and Corollary \ref{T1.5c} with Theorem \ref{T1.5}, we see that the constants in Theorem \ref{T1.5} and Corollary \ref{T1.5c} are written explicitly in terms of moment characteristics of $\mathcal L(X)$.
-In the case of non-positive definite quadratic forms~$\mathbb Q$ such kind of estimates was unknown.
+Comparing Theorem \ref{T15} and Corollary \ref{T15c} with the main results of BG (\citeyear{BenGot97N1}) and G\"otze and Zaitsev (\citeyear{GotZai10}), we see that the constants in Theorem \ref{T15} and Corollary \ref{T15c} are written explicitly in terms of moment characteristics of $\mathcal L(X)$.
+In the case of nonpositive definite quadratic forms $\mathbb Q$ such kind of estimates were unknown.